kuumoneko/music_player/README.md

 ## UPDATE NOTE

-> change dir folder to build app
+> add sort by release_Date to display new tracks

 ## Usage will be added later, it's still in development